Paoay: History

 In 1701, Paoay was established as a municipality by virtue of a Royal Decree that also designated Don Martin Guiang as its founding head.
 He served in this capacity as Kapitan Bosar from 1701 to 1704.

 Geography

-The Municipality of Paoay is home to the Paoay Church, a UNESCO World Heritage site.
+The Municipality of Paoay is home to the Paoay Lake, the largest lake in Ilocos Norte, and Paoay Church, a UNESCO World Heritage site.

 Paoay is situated 19.810 km from the provincial capital Laoag, and 466.19 km from the country's capital city of Manila.

 Barangays

 Paoay is politically subdivided into 31 barangays.
 Each barangay consists of puroks and some have sitios.